Introduction: My Family Garden in the Woods

 We have grown so many things in our garden over the years that I will invariably fail if I tried to list them all.
 Here goes anyway.

 Tomatoes of all kinds, specifically Roma, Early Girl, Beefsteak, and others.
 Bell peppers.
 Corn, both Indian and sweet.
 Black Cap Raspberries (we make these into a delicious preserve).
 Green beans.
 Various kinds of peas.
 Lettuce.
 Bok Choi.
 Swiss Chard.
 Spinach.
 Carrots.
 Kale.
 Onions.
 Garlic.
 Beets.
 Cucumbers.
 Zucchini.
 Squash of various kinds.
 Pumpkins.
 Comfry.
 Mint.
 Wild Strawberries.

 Our garden may not be technical, modern, safe, or efficient, but it's a family tradition.
 Some of my earliest memories are of sitting in the grass playing with my dog while my parents planted and harvested.
-That dog and our other pets from over the years are now buried on the edge of this garden.
-Living out in the woods may seem hippie-ish or backward to some people, but we like it. the birds and deer sure beat the cars and advertising of the cities.
+Living out in the woods may seem hippie-ish or backward to some people, but we like it.
+The birds and deer sure beat the cars and advertising of the cities.